saltstack/salt-enhancement-proposals/deprecate_esxi_modules.md

 Why should we *not* do this?

-- Cost of migratign existing Salt installations:
+- Cost of migrating existing Salt installations:
     There will be a cost to migrating existing installations.
         However most of those users are probably VMware customers and there will be a period of time allowing them to migrate, and the enhanced and supported features of the VMware extensions should give encouragment to migrate.